XavierCorominas/SAFE-EEG/README.md

 Please see for more details:

 **Reproducibility Instructions**
-This repository provides an example preprocessing script for cleaning EEG recorded during concurrent transcranial focused ultrasound (tFUS–EEG).
+This repository provides an example preprocessing script for cleaning EEG signals recorded during concurrent low-intensity transcranial focused ultrasound and EEG (tFUS–EEG).
 The script offers a simple yet effective approach to suppress short-latency artifacts that occur at the onset and offset of each tFUS pulse.

 **Artifact profiles**